kura52/sushi-browser-tips/docs/context-menu.md

  - Muted ・・・ Mute the videos.
  - Show Controls
  - Play Video in Popup Window ・・・ Cut the video to the pop-up window.
- - Play Video in Floating Panel ・・・ Cut the video to the floating panel.

 <span/>